 - Promoting Nature Connection with Kids

 - Books About the Benefits of Nature

 If you don’t find what you like in our curated lists, use the search bar to explore Bookshop.org‘s extensive library.

 NaturalistWeekly.com is an affiliate of Bookshop.org and may receive a small commission if you buy a book from Bookshop.org.

 Haiku Enlightenment by Gabriel Rosenstock

 Gabriel Rosenstock has given us a rich collection of insights, distilled from a lifetime dedicated to the art and practice of poetry, on stepping into inspired moments.
-Using a generous selection of contemporary and classical haiku, he explores ideas of creativity and perception, encouraging us to calm the restless mind, notice what is overlooked, explore the world around us, and fully encounter each glowing moment.
+Using a generous selection of contemporary and classical haiku, he explores ideas of creativity and perception, encouraging us to calm the restless mind, notices what is overlooked, explores the world around us, and fully encounter each glowing moment.

 Braiding Sweetgrass by Robin Wall Kimmerer